daniel-karigi/favourite-band-project/README.md

 ## Known Bugs
 {There are issues that have not yet been resolved on the website blog with my sliding banners but i'll appreciate the help.Outline any issues that would impact use this blog. }
 ## Technologies Used
-{Tell me about the languages and tools you used to create this app.
-Assume that I know you probably used HTML and CSS.
-If you did something really cool using only HTML, point that out.}
+{Languages and tools you used to create this site.}
 **HTML
 **CSS
 ## Support and contact details
-{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}
+{It was my first website to build with HTML and CSS so it was a bit challenging for me I know it has alot of issues tha need to be resolved but we can work on it together.
+I'll appreciate the help if you don't mind.Reach ot to me at daniel.karigi@student.moringaschool.com}
 ### License

-*{Determine the license under which this application can be used.
-See below for more details on licensing.}* Copyright (c) {year} **{List of contributors or company name}**
+Copyright (c) {year} **{List of contributors or company name}**